 In my opinion, if companies can quantify productivity increases, they should also need be aware of losses related to poor organizational health.

-In this case, instead of cutting jobs, the client just needed to reduce multitasking.
+In this case, instead of cutting jobs and leaving many families out of work, the client just needed to reduced multitasking.

 Thanks for listening,